 As recording technologies advance (and come back into fashion), the skill-set for modern engineering has become an ever-changing and increasingly varied kind of thing.
-I try to stay as current (and ancient) as necessary, and offer the following general services:
+I stay as current (and ancient) as necessary in this regard, and offer the following services:

-• Recording Performance (instruments include: drums/percussion, piano, B-3, acoustic and electric guitars, electric and upright bass, vibraphone, electric/electronic keyboards, synths, vocals, programming)
+•Session Performance (instruments I play include: drums/percussion, piano, B-3 organ, acoustic and electric guitars, electric and upright bass, vibraphone, electric/electronic keyboards, synths, vocals, programming)

 *Production is a sensitive issue.
 The term itself is often used to describe very different kinds of work, and music producers are unique in their individual approaches.
 Because of this, I think it’s worth explaining what it is I do, and why, by unpacking some of the language used in recording scenarios.
 But first, I'd like to stress the following: